ehzShelter/ConsolePhoneBook/README.md

 ## We have designed our programm in four classes
-# One extra class we have used, which is used for INHERITENCE(Single Inheritence)
+# One extra class we have used, which is used for INHERITANCE(Single Inheritance)
 # The one base class named Input

 ## Base Class